geoadmin/doc-tech/docs/stac-api/authentication.md

 JWT authentication involves two steps:

 1. Obtain a JWT token from Amazon Cognito's [InitiateAuth API](https://docs.aws.amazon.com/cognito-user-identity-pools/latest/APIReference/API_InitiateAuth.html).
-2. Include the tokes in the HTTP `Authorization` header using the `Bearer` scheme as defined in [RFC 6750](https://datatracker.ietf.org/doc/html/rfc6750#section-2.1).
+2. Include the token in the HTTP `Authorization` header using the `Bearer` scheme as defined in [RFC 6750](https://datatracker.ietf.org/doc/html/rfc6750#section-2.1).

 To obtain a JWT token, use Amazon Cognito’s InitiateAuth API by sending your username and password, along with your client ID.
 For example: